drdaemos/xc5-docs/en/basics/bulk-editing.md

 ---
 lang: en
 layout: article_with_sidebar
-updated_at: '2016-07-26 17:48 +0400'
+updated_at: '2016-08-17 17:48 +0400'
 identifier: ref_HnaTNuQc
 order: 100
 published: true
 title: Bulk editing
+version: X-Cart 5.3.0 and later with Bulk Editing module enabled
 ---

-Bulk editing is essentially a list of fields to be edited combined into editing scenarios.
+Bulk editing is essentially a list of editable fields combined into different editing scenarios.
 Scenarios are described in `\XLite\Module\XC\BulkEditing\Logic\BulkEdit\Scenario::defineScenario()` method, which returns an array.
 Keys of the array are names of the scenarios and values are their settings.
-Let us have a look at scenario of bulk editing of products in categories:
+Let's have a look at scenario of bulk editing product's categories:

 ```php
 'product_categories'           => [